Vaseemakram10/Vaseemakram10/README.md

 ### 👨‍💻 Data Science Student

-I am a Computer Science Engineering student at DSATM with a unique foundation in Mechanical Engineering.
-My goal is to bridge the gap between physical industrial systems and digital intelligence using Data Science and Machine Learning.
+I am a Computer Science Engineering in Data Science student at DSATM.
+Data Science and Machine Learning.

 * 📊 I specialize in **Python, SQL, and Power BI**
 * 🎓 Studying at **Dayananda Sagar Academy of Technology and Management**